Click here for more information about our Holy Week Activities: Palm Sunday, Maundy Thursday, and Good Friday.

 Please find the postings of our online Weekly recordings of the Scripture Reading, Morning Prayer, and Sermon on this church website and Facebook page.
 The postings are done no later than MONDAY EVENINGS.

-The video recording of the March 8th service is available.
-Thank you for your patience and interest.
 Check out the new “Wednesday Watch” series from Pastor Jakob, released every Wednesday during Lent.

 Inspiration Passage